Ko Te Kawa Nui Ia He Manaaki i Te Tangata

 Kaitūao and Kaihāpai – Our support team

 We respect our Kaitūao and our Kaihāpai.
-They represent our community with pride and work for your benefit.
+They represent our community with pride.
 Feel free to ask them anything about Ōtaki or Māoriland.

 Hauora